bu-528-sp19/Front-End-Development-for-Multi-Party-Computation-in-the-Cloud/README.md

 Non-professional users or users without the requirement of computation speed are not the targets of ChRIS

 Administrators versus end users want
-* The end user wants to be able to easily submit their processing job, and get an answer back quickly in a format they can understand, that's where the stretch goal of visualization for the standard deviation graph can come in.
+* The end user wants to be able to easily submit their processing job, and get the result back quickly in a format they can understand, that's where the stretch goal of visualization for the standard deviation graph can come in.
-* The end users also want to be able to share data with colleagues at other medical institutions, to be able to discover information to help treat conditions they're studying.
+* The end users also want to be able to communicate with colleagues at other medical institutions, to be able to discover information to help treat conditions they're studying.
-* The administrators on each institution site want to remain in compliance with laws, particularly regarding the sharing of patient data. they'd like to enable sharing to help the researchers make new discoveries, but also comply with laws and maintain patient privacy.
+* The administrators on each institution site want to remain in compliance with laws, particularly regarding the sharing of patient data.
+They'd like to enable sharing to help the researchers make new discoveries, but also comply with laws and maintain patient privacy.
-* The administrators also want - probably - the processing to happen efficiently and not gobble up too many resources / hog the system / cost too much processing time / power / money
+* The administrators also want - probably - the processing to happen efficiently and not gobble up too many resources / hog the system/cost too much processing time/power/money

+## 3. Scope and Features
+The front-end will deliver:
+* Privacy: Each user has their unique credentials.
+* Performance improvement: The ChRIS will be dealing with a lot of data, so the data should be fetched as few as possible but enough so that the user isn’t hindered by showing data that is stale.
+* Extensibility: Provides an extendable interface that allows third-party service plugin.
+* Security: The data which is passed into systems from one institution cannot be accessed by another institution.
+* The multi-party-computation feature will come after February.

+The front-end will not deliver:
+* Image processing functions are provided by the ChRIS APIs, not the front end module.
+* The MPC is not included in the front end.
+Instead, the front end will call the MPC API directly.

 ## 4. Solution Concept
 * The pipelines(collection of plugins) will be shareable across different accounts